anirvinv/crude_webserver/README.md

 3. Execute `./run.sh` to build and run the server

 ## To do
-1. Implement multithreading for accepting requests
-2. Containerize using `clone()`
+1. Containerize using `clone()`

+## Features
+1. Serves static files
+2. Supports conccurrent connections --> used pthread library to create worker threads to service each connection

 ## Problems
 1. Sometimes it crashes, but idk why